The-Swarm-Corporation/ATP-Protocol/README.md

 ### 6) Requester pays on Solana

-The requester sends a single on-chain payment transaction (SOL transfer or USDC SPL transfer) and obtains a transaction signature.
+The requester provides a private key string during settlement; the gateway signs+sends the SOL payment transaction in-memory.

 ### 7) Settle to unlock